Heisdalu/Dracora/README.md

 # Dracora

-Dracora is a data visualization program with drag-and-drop capabilities, pagination, a text editor, as well as line, bar, and other entertaining charts.
+Dracora is an admin dashboard with drag-and-drop capabilities, pagination, a text editor, as well as line, bar, and other entertaining charts.

 ## Table of contents